 The Los Angeles Times acknowledges Steven Halpern as “A founding father of New Age music” who launched a “Quiet Revolution” in modern instrumental music that focused more on creating harmony, coherence and balance rather than as mere entertainment.
 His unique orchestration of tone, time, space and frequency help explain why people hear the music with fresh ears for years and years.

-With an unequaled, proven track record of over 44 years (1975-2019), Steven’s music continues to be the music of choice for individuals from all walks of life, as well as healers, spiritual teachers, massage therapists and corporate wellness programs.
+With an unequaled, proven track record of 48 years (1975-2023), Steven’s music continues to be the music of choice for individuals from all walks of life, as well as healers, spiritual teachers, massage therapists and corporate wellness programs.

 His most recent Mindful Music series features key brainwave entrainment frequencies to deepen one’s relaxation, healing, meditation, creativity and sleep.
 (DEEP ALPHA, DEEP THETA, RELAX into SLEEP)